CARTAvis/manual_source/source/installation_and_configuration.rst

   .. code-block:: bash

      carta --remote --root=/lustre/users/bob     # user cannot navigate up to /lustre/users
-                                                 # --root defaults to "/"
+                                                 # --root defaults to "/" if not defined

 * to set a number of threads for the CARTA backend service: